dmitrykolesnikovich/accessJavaCode-issue/README.md

+### Issue is resolved

+I resolved this issue myself by renaming directory `jvmMain/kotlin` to `jvmMain/java`.
+But now IntelliJ IDEA can not resolve jvmMain/java as source directory.
+Is there any IntelliJ specific hack for this?

 ### Problem with sharing Java code between Android and JVM targets

 I am trying to share Java code between android and desktop using Kotlin Multiplatform feature.